The Bear Switch Project (and other Wildlife Tales)

 How enthusiastic are you about the fire program?

 I don’t know that anybody on the planet is as excited as Sam Lindblom [Director of Land Management and Fire Program Manager], but very much so.
 I like getting up in the morning and putting on my Nomex.
-I feel like I should be right there on the fire line because that’s making restoration happen, that’s getting the work done, and I still have a lot to learn from our fire teams.
+I feel like I should be right there on the fire line because that’s making restoration happen, that’s getting the work done.